safearena/safearena.github.io/index.markdown

 ## Which Harm Categories Are Agents Most Vulnerable Against?

-We find that the completion rates for *illegal activity* vary widely, with Llama-3.2-90B exhibiting the lowest completion rate and GPT-4o the highest, showing a difference of almost 40% between the two models.
-Further, we see that tasks involving *misinformation* see relatively high completion rates across most models, with Qwen-2-VL-72B (30% TCR) and GPT-4o (28%) executing the highest number of harmful tasks.
+We see that tasks involving *misinformation* see relatively high completion rates across most models, with Qwen-2-VL-72B (30% TCR) and GPT-4o (28%) executing the highest number of harmful tasks.
 Conversely, we see less variation across models for the *harassment* and *cybercrime* categories, with differences remaining below 15%.

 <p align="center">